Back to insights

 Teams get excited about server components, caching, route design, performance scores.
 Some of that matters.
 Not all of it matters at the same stage.
 A product with unclear screens or messy workflows does not get saved by better rendering choices.
 A dashboard nobody understands does not become good because it ships faster.
 The frontend world makes it easy to focus on the technical layer.
 It feels concrete.
 It feels like progress.
 But a lot of product pain comes from simpler things: the wrong thing is being built, the workflow is unclear, the page is trying to do too much, nobody decided what the feature is really for.
 Those problems hurt more than whether a page is server-rendered or client-rendered.

-4. They underestimate consistency
+4. They ignore consistency

 Good frontend work is not just building individual pages.
 It's making the whole product feel coherent.
 Similar problems solved in similar ways.
 Data flowing predictably.
 UI patterns that repeat on purpose.
 This is where a lot of teams quietly lose time.
 Not because the code is broken.
 Because the product has no rhythm.
 One page handles forms one way, another handles them differently.
 One feature has a clean API layer, another puts everything inside the component.
 Every new feature works, but none of them feel like they belong to the same system.
 That's exhausting to maintain.
 Next.js does not create consistency by itself.
 Teams do.

-5. They expect the migration to create clarity they never had
+5. They expect migration to create clarity

 A lot of technical migrations are attempts to solve organizational confusion with code.
 The team hopes a better stack will force better decisions.
 Sometimes it helps a little.
 If ownership is blurry, priorities keep changing, or the product direction is unclear, the framework cannot fix that.
 You still need people to agree on what the product is trying to do, what matters most, what needs to be shared, what success looks like after the move.
 Without that, the migration becomes another layer of work on top of an already unclear system.
 The team gets the cost of change without the benefit of clarity.